fabrahman/RationaleGen/README.md

 4. Pre-trained e-snli:

 Here, we first fine-tune T5 in a WT5 format on e-snli dataset, in which we only used the instances that are labeled as "contradiction" and "entailement".
-The dataset is at `data/e-snli/` folder.
+Download the dataset from [here](https://drive.google.com/file/d/1BcsYNtxIY3V1fPycePjYqOlTDJ9EQunX/view?usp=sharing), unzip and put it at `data/e-snli/` folder.

 First run the following command: